Goethe (surname)

-It belongs to the group of surnames derived from given names, in this case given names in Got-, in most cases likely Gottfried (c.f.
-Götz).
+It belongs to the group of surnames derived from given names, in this case given names in Got-, in most cases likely Gottfried (cf. Götz).
 Variants of the surname include Göth, Goeth and Göthke, Götke.

 The name is comparatively rare; the German phonebook (as of 2013) has 176 entries for Göthe and 168 entries for Goethe; 179 entries for Göth and 28 entries for Goeth; 11 entries for Götke and 2 entries for Göthke.

 List of people with the surname

 Members of Johann Wolfgang von Goethe's family bearing the surname: